nanthapak/nanthapak/README.md

 AI developing , Data Science
 -----------------------------

 I'm Computer Engineering student at Chulalongkorn University.
 I've done some projects in data science and AI.
 My goal is to be a world class AI developer/Data scientist.
+Feel free to visit my project in my respository.

 ### Skills